Texas slows Maryland, gets to Elite Eight with 64-61 win - WHIZ News

 Texas (21-9) advances to Tuesday’s Hemisfair Region final against No. 1 South Carolina, which beat fifth-seeded Georgia Tech earlier Sunday.

-Taylor finished with 15 points, Joanne Allen-Taylor scored 14 and Lambert scored 10, taking her last free throws with gauze in her nostril after taking an earlier blow to the face.
+Joanne Allen-Taylor scored 14 points and Lambert scored 10, taking her last free throws with gauze in her nostril after taking an earlier blow to the face.
+And the guards rarely left the court: Taylor played 40 minutes, Allen-Taylor played 39 and Lambert played 37.

+“They are not letting anybody in that huddle think about anything but win,” Schaefer said.

+Miller scored 21 points to lead Maryland (26-3) but there was just no punch in the offense outside of her.
+After getting 46 points off the bench in their second-round win over Alabama, the Terps got just six from their reserves against Texas.

 STAT LINE